Lecturers: Bogdan Hnat (term 1) and Nicholas d'Ambrumenil (term 2)

 - Know what is meant by a Fourier series and be able to compute the Fourier coefficients for simple functions

-- Be familiar with the basic ideas from linear algebra: matrices, determinants, condition for a unique solution to a set of linear equations, eigenvalues and eigenvectors and the diagonalisation of 2x2 matrices.
+- Be familiar with ideas from linear algebra: matrices, determinants, the condition for a unique solution to a set of linear equations, eigenvalues and eigenvectors and the diagonalisation of matrices.

 Vector Algebra: Scalar and vector product.

 Introduction to Differential equations: (ordinary, constant coefficients): Concept of complete solution and boundary or initial conditions.
 How such equations arise.
 Second order homogeneous linear differential equations with constant coefficients.
 Application of complex numbers.